 Come 2021, Steele's relationship with ESPN had begun to sour.
 During a podcast with former Chicago Bears quarterback Jay Cutler, Steele made remarks regarding her beliefs on COVID-19 vaccine mandates, Barack Obama's race, and women who she believes dress too provocatively.
 ESPN suspended Steele for her comments.

 On Aug.
-15, Steele announced she had decided to leave ESPN, citing a desire to more freely exercise her first amendment rights.
-Her departure leaves fans wondering what Steele's next step will be in her career.
-It also comes at a time in which ESPN has reduced costs by laying off numerous prominent names.
-Jeff Van Gundy, Jalen Rose, and many more have been let go over the last few weeks.
+15, Steele announced she had decided to leave ESPN, citing a desire to more freely exercise her first-amendment rights.
+Her departure came at a time in which ESPN reduced costs by laying off numerous prominent names.
+Jeff Van Gundy, Jalen Rose, and many more were let go in 2023.

 Sage Steele has been in a lot of controversies in recent years.
 Still, she is a very well-known broadcaster and has had a long and impressive career.
-Were you surprised by her net worth?
+Were you surprised by Sage Steele's net worth in 2024?